-Before getting started with weed, it’s important to educate yourself.
-Pot may not be as psychedelic as psilocybin, but it’s still a psychoactive substance.
-If you aren’t careful with smoking weed on your first session, you could get turned off from this herb for life.
+Before getting started with weed, you should know what to expect from your first session.
+Pot may not be as psychedelic as magic mushrooms, but it’s still a psychoactive substance.
+If you aren't careful with smoking weed on your first session, you could get turned off from this herb for life.
 Plenty of “THC tourists” swear off weed after a bad first trip, so you need to be smart about scheduling your first session.

 A Few Tips For First-Time Tokers

 Getting started with weed for the first time may feel a bit scary, but there are tips you could use to increase the odds of your initial experience being enjoyable.
 Rather than lighting the first cannabis strain you find in a dispensary, please take some time to organize your first session.

 First, let’s get the most negative aspect of weed out of the way: paranoia.

 Hopefully, you’ll never have to experience this scary sensation during your marijuana session.
 However, many scientific studies clearly show that people can experience psychosis after smoking pot.
 It’s unclear why THC affects people differently, but many reports suggest everyone has a unique genetic predisposition to this cannabinoid.
 Unfortunately, you won’t know how delta-9 THC affects you until you try weed for the first time.

 For your safety, it’s best to stick with a cannabis strain that has low levels of delta-9 THC so you can “test the waters.”
 Interestingly, a few trials suggest lower levels of THC have a more positive effect on anxiety versus moderate to high levels.
 Even if you experience paranoia after your first joint, it’s less likely you’ll have a severe panic attack if you take less weed.